-Capital and Liquidity
+Capital

-Capital and Liquidity still remains a challenge and the Bank is keen on addressing this.
-The Bank will focus on mobilizing stable customer deposits by utilizing its 17 Branches, innovative partnerships and focus on institutional deposits through the Bank's Corporate Unit.
-On Capital the Bank will continue engaging the majority Shareholders and other Stakeholders to address Capital challenges.
+Capital still remains a challenge and the Bank is keen on addressing this.
+The Bank will continue engaging the majority shareholders and other stakeholders to address capital challenges.
 This is to ensure compliance with the regulatory requirements and support future growth as per the Bank's strategy in the medium term and beyond.

-Future focus and Outlook
+Future focus and outlook